artwired/manage_site/README.md

 Oct 26, 2022 - Day 1
 Website called Manage offered on Frontend Mentor.
 Following along with Kevin Powell

-Starting 100 Days Of Code challenge
+Starting 100 Days Of Code challenge / code at least 1 hour a day